zach-adams/sprig/README.md

 * `gulp dev` - Compiles SASS (without minification), concatinates CSS included with Bower (read in Bower section), copies main.js
 * `gulp build` - Compiles SASS (with minifcation), concatinates and minifies CSS included with Bower (read in Bower section), copies main.js
-* `gulp watch` - Watches src/ and dist/ folders for changes (as well as all PHP and Blade files) and triggers livereload when it detects one
+* `gulp watch` - Watches src/ and dist/ folders for changes (as well as all PHP and Twig files) and triggers livereload when it detects one
-* `gulp image` - Minifies images in src/img/ to dist/img/
+* `gulp imagemin` - Minifies images in /dist/img
-* `gulp image-clear` - Clears all images out of dist/img/ and re-minifies all of them
 * `gulp` - Runs `gulp dev` then `gulp watch`

 ### Bower

 Read more about bower [here](http://bower.io/).
-Bower installs to the src/vendor directory.
+Bower installs to the vendor/ directory.

 #### How your dependencies are added to vendor.css/vendor.js